 Extremely cold weather has unfortunate effects on lithium-ion batteries such as those used in Ring devices.
 As the temperature drops, these batteries begin to have trouble holding a charge and if it gets cold enough, they’ll stop working altogether.

-As a result, at certain temperatures, the batteries in your Ring device may run out of power faster than expected and may need to be recharged more often.
-Note that this is expected behavior and your Ring device should return to normal operation when the temperature goes up.
+At certain temperatures, the batteries in your Ring device may run out of power faster than expected and may need to be recharged more often.
+This is expected behavior and your Ring device should return to normal operation when the temperature goes up.

 Another important factor in Ring’s battery life is whether it is wired to another source of power such as an existing powered doorbell chime.
 Ring battery-powered devices are run off the batteries, not off of the external power source.
 The external power sources are used to recharge the batteries and cannot power the device.
 When the temperature drops below freezing, the battery will stop accepting the external charge and may run out of power.

-The following are key cold temperatures to watch out for in regards to your batteries.
+The following are important cold temperatures to watch out for in regards to your batteries.

 - 36°F (3°C): The battery may not hold a charge as effectively, resulting in you having to charge the unit more frequently.